sagemath/sagewiki_to_gh-2022-10-10/days22/cremona.md

 == Project 1 ==

 Tabulating modular elliptic curves over '''Q''' (based on  Chapter II of my book (see below).
-The project would be to extend the existing tables from the current conductor limit of 130,000 to something larger, using my C++ code (distributed with Sage) and Sage itself, and some combination of the two.
+The project would be to extend the existing tables from the current conductor limit of $130000$ to something larger, using my C++ code (distributed with Sage) and Sage itself, and some combination of the two.

+One clearly identifiable goal which could be achieved by extending the tables at least as far as $N=234446$ is to verify that the smallest conductor of any curve of rank $4$ is $N=234446$ (which is the smallest known), or find such a curve with smaller conductor in the range $130000<N<234446$.
+It is known that there are no such curves of prime conductor (see reference below under Project 4, which pursues this line).
+Note that my C++ program has been run with no problem for $N=234446$ itself, and presumably would also work fine for any individual $N$ in this range, but as there are over $100000$ such $N$ this will take a long time, and also require a significant data-prcessing effort to keep track of the computations.

 === Suggested preliminary reading ===